Seneca–Cayuga Nation

-The Seneca–Cayuga Nation is one of three federally recognized tribes of Seneca people in the United States.
-It includes the Cayuga people and is based in Oklahoma, United States.
-The tribe had more than 5,000 people in 2011.
+The Seneca–Cayuga Nation, formerly known as the Seneca–Cayuga Tribe of Oklahoma, is one of three federally recognized tribes of Seneca people and two recognized tribes of Cayuga people in the United States.
+Located in Oklahoma, the nation had more than 5,000 people in 2011.
 They have a tribal jurisdictional area in the northeast corner of Oklahoma and are headquartered in Grove, Oklahoma.
 They are descended from Haudenosaunee who had relocated to Ohio from New York state in the mid-18th century.

-The other two federally recognized Seneca tribes are located in New York: the Seneca Nation of New York and the Tonawanda Band of Seneca Indians.
-There is one other federally recognized Cayuga tribe, the Cayuga Nation of New York.
+The other two federally recognized Seneca tribes are located in New York: the Seneca Nation of Indians and the Tonawanda Seneca Nation.
+There is one other federally recognized Cayuga tribe, the Cayuga Nation, headquartered in New York.

 Government

 The Seneca–Cayuga Nation has an elected system of government, consisting of two governing bodies: the Reservation Business Committee (RBC), which acts as the Tribe's legislative council and oversees the daily governing of the Tribe, and the Grievance Committee, which acts as the Tribe's judiciary.

 The Reservation Business Committee consists of seven members: Chief, Second Chief, Secretary-Treasurer, and four RBC Members.
 The current chief is Charlie Diebold.
 The Grievance Committee consists of five members.
 In odd years, Chief, First and Third RBC Members, and First, Third, and Fifth Grievance Committee Members are elected.
 In even years, the Second Chief, Secretary-Treasurer, Second and Fourth RBC Members, and Second and Fourth Grievance Committee Members are elected.
 All elected Business Committee terms are four years.

 As of 2025, the current administration is: